Edith Garrud: Training the WSPU's Bodyguard

 The Suffragette that Knew Jiu-Jitsu.
 The Arrest.
 By Arthur Wallis Mills, originally published in 1910 in Punch and The Wanganui Chronicle.

-In 1913, the Asquith-led government instituted the so-called Cat and Mouse Act whereby suffragette leaders on hunger strikes could legally be released from jail in order to recover at home before being re-arrested to complete their sentences.
+In 1913, the Asquith-led government instituted the so-called Cat and Mouse Act whereby suffragette leaders on hunger strikes could legally be released from jail to recover at home before being re-arrested to complete their sentences.
 The WSPU responded by establishing a thirty-member, all-woman protection unit known within the WSPU as "the Bodyguard".
 Its role was to protect WSPU leader Pankhurst from re-arrest under the Cat and Mouse Act.
 The WPSU leaders started advising all women in the movement to train in self-defence.
 Newspaper reports called them the "Jiujitsuffragettes", and the "Amazons".
 Garrud became the trainer of the Bodyguard, teaching them jujutsu and the use of Indian clubs as defensive weapons.
 Their lessons took place in a succession of secret locations to avoid the attention of the police.

 The Bodyguard fought a number of well-publicised hand-to-hand combats with police officers who were attempting to arrest Pankhurst, most famously during the so-called "Battle of Glasgow" on 9 March 1914 and during the WSPU "Raid on Buckingham Palace" on 24 May 1914.

 On several occasions they were also able to stage successful escapes and rescues, making use of tactics such as disguise and the use of decoys to confuse the police.
 A number of these incidents are described in the unpublished memoir of Bodyguard member Katherine "Kitty" Marshall, titled Suffragette Escapes and Adventures.
 Journalists coined the term "suffrajitsu" – a portmanteau of "suffragette" and "jujitsu" (Note: Jujitsu is an alternative spelling of jujutsu; both are considered correct renditions of the Japanese characters.) – to describe their techniques of self-defence, sabotage and subterfuge.

 The Bodyguard was disbanded shortly after the onset of the First World War, as Pankhurst had decided to suspend militant suffrage actions and to support the British government in the war effort.
 When the conflict ended in 1918, women over thirty were given the vote, effectively ending the suffragist movement in Britain.
 Universal suffrage came a decade later.